Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping: Discussion and Conclusion

 This pilot study suggests that simultaneous EEG-fMRI is feasible and promising at 0.55T.
 By employing a 10-minute concatenated acquisition protocol, we observed significant BOLD activation in the visual cortex, comparable to patterns typically reported in conventional-field studies, despite the inherent SNR challenges of 0.55T \cite{b17}.
 These findings support the utility of high-performance 0.55T systems for functional neuroimaging when acquisition protocols are tailored to the specific characteristics of the lower-field environment.

 A notable advantage observed in this environment is the favorable artifact profile for EEG.
-The magnitude of the BCG artifact appeared reduced compared to higher-field magnets, consistent with the physics of magnetic field interactions.
-This reduction likely contributed to the efficacy of standard denoising pipelines, allowing for the preservation of physiological signals such as the alpha rhythm and SSVEP without the need for aggressive filtering that might compromise data integrity.
+The magnitude of the BCG artifact appeared reduced compared to high-field magnets, consistent with the physics of magnetic field interactions.
+This reduction likely contributed to the efficacy of standard denoising pipelines, allowing for the preservation of the spontaneous alpha rhythm and the SSVEP without the need for aggressive filtering that might compromise data integrity.
+These findings suggest that simpler and less computationally intensive denoising pipelines may be sufficient at 0.55T, which is particularly relevant for real-time and closed-loop EEG-fMRI applications.
+Closed-loop neurofeedback is an established application of simultaneous EEG-fMRI \cite{ciccarelli2023, lioi2020}, in which electrophysiological and hemodynamic signals are monitored in real time to guide self-regulation paradigms, and the reduced denoising demand at 0.55~T may broaden its practical accessibility.
+Beyond neurofeedback, real-time multimodal acquisitions that combine MRI with electrophysiological recordings are emerging as a platform for studying complex behaviors such as speech production \cite{lee2026arxiv}.
+The reduced artifact burden at 0.55~T may also facilitate investigation of higher-frequency neural activity, including gamma-band activity, that is more difficult to recover at high field strengths.
+Future work will evaluate these directions in larger cohorts and real-time acquisition settings.

 The multimodal analysis provides preliminary evidence for neurovascular coupling at 0.55T.
 The spatial correspondence between the activation maps derived from the standard block design and the data-driven EEG regressor (Fig. \ref{fig6}) indicates that the BOLD signal in the visual cortex is tightly coupled to the underlying electrophysiological power in the 12 Hz band.
 This result serves as a technical validation of the multimodal acquisition pipeline, suggesting that the EEG signal can serve as a viable predictor of hemodynamic activity in this environment.

-These results, while drawn from a pilot cohort ($N=2$), establish a proof-of-concept for multimodal imaging at 0.55T.
-The demonstration of significant BOLD activation, high-fidelity recovery of focal SSVEP signatures, and the observed spatial correspondence between electrophysiological and hemodynamic signals support the technical viability of this mid-field platform.
-Contemporary mid-field systems offer practical advantages in accessibility and device compatibility that may broaden neuroimaging applications where higher-field scanners are unsuitable \cite{b15}.
-Neurovascular coupling underlies the BOLD signal \cite{iadecola2004, girouard2006}, and multimodal EEG–fMRI frameworks are increasingly investigated for objective characterization of neurological disorders \cite{b1, ranjbar2025beyond}.
-The reduced artifact burden observed at 0.55T may provide a technically favorable environment for future multimodal investigations of variations in neurovascular dynamics.
+Neurovascular coupling is a fundamental mechanism underlying the BOLD signal \cite{girouard2006neurovascular}, and multimodal EEG-fMRI frameworks are increasingly investigated for objective characterization of neurological and neurodevelopmental conditions \cite{b1, ranjbar2025beyond, torabi2026neuromamballm}.